tuhhosg/reupnix/modules/target/containers.nix.md

             nixpkgs = pkgs.path; # (the default)

             config = { config, pkgs, ... }: { imports = [ ({
-                imports = (/* lib.trace (lib.length extraModules) */ extraModules); # (»extraModules« should include all modules applied to the host that are not unique to the hosts functionality but are also not in »nixpkgs« (i.e. things that _could_ be in nixpkgs); »lib.wip.mkNixosConfiguration« adds all the library modules from this flake nd its inputs, »lib.th.testing.overrideBase« can be used to add additional modules))
+                imports = (/* lib.trace (lib.length extraModules) */ extraModules); # (»extraModules« should include all modules applied to the host that are not unique to the host's functionality but are also not in »nixpkgs« (i.e. things that _could_ be in nixpkgs); »lib.fun.mkNixosConfiguration« adds all the library modules of this flake and its inputs, »lib.th.testing.overrideBase« can be used to add additional modules))
             }) ({
                 # Some base configuration: